 AACN invites you to submit a poster abstract for presentation at the National Teaching Institute (NTI), including Advanced Practice Institute (API) and Critical Care Exposition.
 NTI is AACN’s premier clinical education program for critical care nurses and advanced practice nurses.

 NTI/API covers a wide range of topics related to critical care nursing practice, professional development and trends in healthcare.
-The program features the latest advances in research, practice, technology and healthcare delivery and offers six full days of learning opportunities and collaborative exchange.
+The program features the latest advances in research, practice, technology and healthcare delivery and offers five full days of learning opportunities and collaborative exchange.

 General Poster Abstract Information

 - AACN members and nonmembers may submit a poster abstract using the online system.

 - New nonmember customers are prompted to register prior to beginning the online Poster Abstract submission process.

 - The process is fully automated and easy to follow.